On the Dynamical Instability of Monatomic Fluid Spheres in (N+1)-Dimensional Spacetime: (N+1)-dimensional spacetime of spherical symmetry

-To have a stable configuration, it is required that the pressure-averaged $\langle\gamma\rangle>\gamma_{\rm cr}$.
+To have a stable configuration, the perturbation cannot grow without bound, meaning the eigenfrequency $\omega$ must be real, in other words, $\omega^2>0$.
+It follows from App.~\ref{app:NGcritical} that the pressure-averaged $\langle\gamma\rangle>\gamma_{\rm cr}$.
 For relativistic (non-relativistic) ideal fluids, this implies the spatial dimensions must be $N<3~(N<4)$ in order to have a stable sphere.
-From this viewpoint, the priviledge of (3+1) dimensions is manifest because the fluid sphere \emph{is stable but not too stable.} However, in (2+1) dimensions it is too stable because $\gamma_{\rm cr}=1<1.5~(2)=\gamma$ as always for an ultra-relativistic (non-relativistic) fluid.
+From this viewpoint, the privilege of (3+1) dimensions is manifest because the fluid sphere \emph{is stable but not too stable.} However, in (2+1) dimensions, it is too stable because $\gamma_{\rm cr}=1<1.5~(2)=\gamma$ as always for an ultra-relativistic (non-relativistic) fluid.
 Nevertheless, the ``pressure effect'' is crucial in GR because the whole energy-momentum should be taken as a single entity, \emph{not only the energy density but also the pressure is sourcing gravity}.

 To determine the critical adiabatic index in the full relativistic context, we perform the integration over $r$ with $\xi$ over the sphere with proper measure $r^{N-1}e^{\Phi+\Lambda}$, and integration by parts for the term with $\gamma$ in the integrand, resulting in